Service Dress (British Army): Officers

 The Officers' Service Dress was completely different, except in colour.
 The cloth used was tailored and of more expensive wool, and the tunic had longer skirts.
 After 1908 the turn-down collar was replaced by open stepped lapels.
 This created a jacket, similar to a civilian lounge suit, rather than a tunic, and revealed a shirt collar and tie; the shirt was initially white and the tie black; but from 1913 these were both replaced with khaki.
 The breast pockets were pleated and closed by scalloped flaps, while those at the hips had straight edges.
 There was a shoulder strap on each shoulder but rank was originally displayed on the cuffs, which were scalloped at the closure and edged with herring-bone pattern khaki tape.
-Trousers, or riding breeches, and brown leather Riding boots were worn (even in infantry regiments, as officers traditionally rode on campaign in order to attend briefings at battalion headquarters).
+Trousers, or riding breeches, and brown leather Riding boots were worn (even in infantry regiments, as officers traditionally rode on campaign).
 The carrying equipment was the leather Sam Browne pattern, brown for most regiments, black for Rifle Regiments.
 Officers also wore a khaki peaked cap with a cloth visor that was similar to the men's, but made of superior materials and of better quality.
 Unlike other ranks, officers were expected to pay for their own uniforms, pistol, sword and Sam Browne belt.